microsoft/r-server-loan-credit-risk/Powershell_Instructions.md

     </div>
     <div class="col-md-6">
         If you have deployed a VM through the
-        <a href="{{ site.deploy_url }}">Cortana Intelligence Gallery</a>, all the steps below have already been performed and your database on that machine has all the resulting tables and stored procedures.
+        <a href="{{ site.deploy_url }}">Azure AI Gallery</a>, all the steps below have already been performed and your database on that machine has all the resulting tables and stored procedures.
 Skip to the <a href="Typical.html?path=onp">Typical Workflow</a> for a description of how these files were first created in R by a Data Scientist and then deployed to SQL stored procedures.
     </div>
 </div>